suja-codes/Eye-Exercise/README.md

 - Example: mousemove - Triggered when the mouse moves over an element.

-- In this exercise, the mouse movement event is used to update the position of the "eye" element displayed on the page.
+- In this exercise, the mouse movement event is used to update the position of the "eye" element displayed on

+  the page.

 ### To Run this Program

 - Fork and Clone the repository on your local machine.

-- Drag and drop the index.html file onto the new tab.
+- Drag and drop the index.html file in a browser tab.

 - Move the mouse around the screen.